xenia-e/kickstarter-analysis/README.md

 Performing analysis of outcomes based on the launch date helped us to determine the best date to launch our campaign.
 To do so, I created a pivot table filtered by Parent category and Year with Date created (launched) in the Rows section, Outcomes in columns section, and Outcomes in the Values section.
 To better visualize data I created Pivot Chart.
 I chose the 'Line with dots' chart type as I think it suits best to represent the correlation of the data.
-The results of the performed analysis are shown in the Figure 1 - Theater Outcomes by Launch Date
+The results of the performed analysis are shown in Figure 1 - Theater Outcomes by Launch Date

 ![Theater Outcomes by Launch Date](https://github.com/xenia-e/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)